top of page

 Toilet training too late is not a cause of constipation.

-While toilet training before the child is ready can cause constipation, as my research demonstrates, there is no such thing as “toilet training too late.”
+While toilet training before the child is ready can cause constipation, there is no such thing as “toilet training too late.”
 When a child has difficulty toilet training, parents are often blamed for “waiting too long,” but the waiting isn’t the problem; it’s the fact that the child was already constipated.

 In a small minority of children, dairy intolerance can contribute as well.